adrian-squared/bizhawk_ring_shuffler_2/README.md

 # Bizhawk Ring Shuffler 2
 Plugin for Bizhawk Shuffler 2 inspired by Alistair Aitcheson's Bizhawk Ring Shuffler

-For now the games are hardcoded to be the Rev0 US versions, and other revisions will probably not be detected, I will add them when I get around to it

 Currently supports

 **Mega Drive:** Sonic 1, 2, 3, & Knuckles, Eraser, Spinball, 3D, Dr. Robotnik's Mean Bean Machine, Sonic & Knuckles+Sonic 1 (Blue Spheres)